Clare Corbett

-Clare Corbett is a British actress, and is a winner (2000) of a Carleton Hobbs Radio Award.
-She studied at the Welsh College of Music and Drama and has appeared in television programmes such as Casualty, Eastenders and Doctors, as well as a number of radio plays (including Absolute Power, Venus and Adonis and Dr. Zhivago), and video games, including the Dark Souls series along with other Soulslikes by FromSoftware.
+Clare Corbett is a British actress and a winner (2000) of a Carleton Hobbs Radio Award.
+She studied at the Welsh College of Music and Drama and has appeared in television programmes such as Casualty, Eastenders and Doctors, as well as a number of radio plays (including Absolute Power, Venus and Adonis and Dr. Zhivago), and video games, including the Dark Souls series.

 She has narrated numerous audiobooks including Vanessa and Her Sister, Shopaholic to the Stars, and The Girl on the Train, which won the 2016 Audie Award for Audiobook of the Year.

-In 2017 she was nominated for "Best Supporting Actor/Actress" in the BBC Audio Drama Awards for her role as Franciska Lazar in the drama serial Keeping the Wolf Out.
+In 2017, Corbett was nominated for "Best Supporting Actor/Actress" in the BBC Audio Drama Awards for her role as Franciska Lazar in the drama serial Keeping the Wolf Out.